Nagarahavu (2016 film): Production

 The film has no relation to the 1972 film of the same name which also starred Vishnuvardhan.
 It began production in 2013 and was shot in 149 days at Kantirava studio, Lalita Mahal, Mysuru and Ramoji Studios.
-The visual effects are given by Makuta VFX with over hundred of artists working for the visual effects.
+The visual effects are given by Makuta VFX with over a hundred artists working on the visual effects.
 Dr. Vishnuvardhan was created through CGI.
 It nearly took two years to create, and the work was distributed in six countries.
 Super star Darshan appeared in a cameo for a song which was a tribute to Vishnuvardhan.

 Soundtrack

 Gurukiran was signed to compose the soundtrack album and background score for the film.
 The audio was released on 14 August 2016 at a government hospital in Bangalore.
 A charity event was also planned coinciding the audio launch to the downtrodden hospitalized patients.
 Initially, it was announced that actress Anushka Shetty would launch the album officially.
 However, it turned out to be a rumor.